Pyotr Voykov: Early life

 He was born August 13 [O.S.
-August 1] 1888 into a Ukrainian family in the city of Kerch, Taurida Governorate.
+August 1] 1888 into a Ukrainian family of peasant origin in the city of Kerch, Taurida Governorate.
 His father, Lazar Petrovich Voykov, was expelled from St. Petersburg Mining Institute, then graduated from teacher's seminary in Tiflis and worked as a mathematics teacher.
 Later he was forced to leave this post; he worked as a shop foreman at the metallurgical plant and worked as an engineer at various enterprises.
 His mother Alexandra Filippovna (née Ivanova, 1869–1953) received a good education, graduating from the Kerch Institute for Noble Maidens.
 The couple had three other children, son Pavel and daughters Valentina and Militsa.
-Militsa Lazarevna Voykova (1896-1966) later became an actress of the Central Children's Theater.
+Militsa Lazarevna Voykova (1896–1966) later became an actress of the Central Children's Theater.
 Controversy exists as to whether Voykov's family had Jewish origins, particularly among the far right.
-The vast majority of historians, however, deny these claims.
+The vast majority of historians, however, refute these claims.

 Beginning of his revolutionary activity

 Voykov became involved in revolutionary activity at a young age.
 He studied at the same Gymnasium from which Andrei Zhelyabov, one of the chief organizers of the assassination of Alexander II of Russia, graduated with a silver medal.
 Already in the gymnasium, Voykov thought about killing the Tsar.
 He was expelled from the sixth grade of the Kerch Gymnasium, but he managed to pass examinations for grade seven.
 His parents had to change their place of residence and work as a result of his underground activities.
 The family moved to Keukeneiz, where his father took on the position as a road master in the estate of the landowner Alchevsky.
 Thanks to the efforts of his mother, Pyotr was accepted into the eighth grade of the Yalta Alexandrovskaya Men's Gymnasium, but he was soon expelled from there too.

-The exact date of Voykov's accession to the RSDLP is not known, but a period between 1903-1905 is assumed.
+The exact date of Voykov's accession to the RSDLP is not known, but a period between 1903 and 1905 is assumed.
 The Great Soviet Encyclopedia points out that he was a "Menshevik " since 1903.
 In 1905 Voykov was already a member of the Kerch Committee of the RSDLP and fought in the ranks of the self-defense squad.
 Voykov also was a member of the fighting squad of local social-democrats after moving to Yalta.

 The explosion in 1906

-Voykov was one of the five organizers and participants in the terrorist attack on July 20, 1906 against the local police chief, M. M. Gvozdevich.
+Voykov was one of the five organizers and participants in the terrorist attack on July 20, 1906, against the local police chief, M. M. Gvozdevich.
 According to the official Soviet biography of Voykov, the initial purpose of the operation was not a terrorist act, but the transportation of bombs, prepared for self-defense, from a cache to a place outside the city, where they were planned to be discharged.
 According to this version, the decision to attack the police chief was taken impulsively by the two other participants in the operation.